Arthrochilus sabulosus: Taxonomy and naming

 Arthrochilus sabulosus was first formally described in 1991 by David Jones from a specimen collected on Horn Island.
 The description was published in Australian Orchid Research.
 The specific epithet (sabulosus) is a Latin word meaning "full of sand" or "sandy", referring to the sandy places where this orchid tends to grow.

 Distribution and habitat

-The spotted elbow orchid grows in sand dunes with scrub vegetation.
+Spotted elbow orchid grows in sand dunes with scrub vegetation.
 It is found on the northern part of the Cape York Peninsula and on Horn Island in the Torres Strait.

 Ecology

 As with other Arthrochilus orchids, A. sabulosus is pollinated by male thynnid wasps of the genus Arthrothynnus although the species involved is not known.
 It also reproduces asexually by producing new tubers.